Syllabus: Philosophy 130 -- Metaphysics

 - Lewis, "Counterparts or Double Lives?"

-- D. M. Armstrong, "The Nature of Possibility"
+- Armstrong, "The Nature of Possibility"

 Segment 3 (weeks 7-8): Causation